 This is a standard GWR ‘Type 3’ box installed at the construction of the line in the 1880s.
 It was originally equipped with a 14-lever frame (including spares) but a 21-lever frame was installed in 1958.
 Drawings of the signal box in its latter days by Pat English can be found in the Oakwood Press book No 184 of the Helston Branch Railway by Stanley C. Jenkins.

-Helston Station in 1887 when the first train was run.
+Helston signal box in 1887 when the first train was run (left).
+Helston Folk Museum.
+Helston signal box at the turn of the century (right).
+Lens of Sutton collection.
 Note that the original Type 3 signal box had steps descending parallel to the tracks.
-These were later repositioned - the author believes this was between 1930 and 1935.
-Helston Folk Museum
+These were later repositioned – the author believes this was between 1930 and 1935.